LukaGroff/threat-hunting-scenario-Papertrail/README.md

 | where ActionType == "SensitiveFileRead"
 ```

 🧠 **Thought process:** I immediately went searching for sensitive files read on the weekend mentioned in the scenario, around the 20th of July.
 I found some HR related files that were accessed by nathan-iel-vm.
-Later on the logs disappeared, so I could not take a screenshot then, but I found the newly created logs for the new vm n4thani3l-vm and took the screenshot of those.

 <img width="600" src="https://github.com/user-attachments/assets/9dce0e98-f4d6-4a3c-9457-73bab7048c4f"/>